Soerjadi Soerjadarma: Post-independence

 project was named the Institute for Aviation Industry Preparation (LAPIP), which was within the Air Force and Suryadarma as Chief of Staff of the Air Force (later Minister of the Air Force) determined the policies of the agency.
 LAPIP later changed to the Nurtanio Aircraft Industries Institution (LIPNUR) in 1976 and in 1980 it was changed to the Nusantara Aircraft Industry (IPTN) by future president B.J.
 Habibie, its long time chairman, it would be the basis for Indonesian Aerospace.
 The Chief of Staff thus presided over the manufacture of the first ever aircraft made by Indonesians and funded by Indonesian capital.

 On 9 March 1960, Suryadi Suryadarma had requested to resign as a form of accountability for the actions of Second Lieutenant Daniel Maukar who opened fire at the Jakarta State Palace with a MiG-17F "Fresco" fighter from the 11th Air Squadron, but the request was rejected by the President Sukarno.

 On 19 January 1962, Suryadarma was forced to resign from his position as Chief of Staff of the Indonesian Air Force as a result of the Battle of Arafura Sea - during the then ongoing Operation Trikora - in which Commodore Yos Sudarso died, as the Indonesian Air Force at was deemed insufficient in providing air protection to the Indonesian Navy from attacks by Royal Netherlands Air Force aircraft flying from Papuan bases.
 His position as Chief of Staff was replaced by Air Marshal Omar Dhani on the same day, effectively retiring after 16 years of service to the air force as the first Air Chief Marshal in Indonesia's military history.
 Regardless of the outcome, he laid the groundwork for the transformation of the Air Force into a powerful service - by the time he retired the TNI-AU - then AURI - had become one of the strongest in the Asia-Pacific and the world at large, with its fleets of MiG fighters, Soviet built transports and bombers, and a first surface to air missile system for the country - the Soviet produced S-75 Dvina - serving alongside Western systems acquired during his long tenure.
 Under his leadership the Air Force, post-independence, with its aircraft and Kopasgat elements, fought the bitter regional rebellions of the 1950s, and ensured Indonesian air dominance in West Papua against Dutch aviation.

-On the next day, 20 January 1962, he was appointed as Military Advisor to the President by President Sukarno.
-In 1966, he was appointed as Minister of Post and Telecommunications in the Revised Dwikora Cabinet.
+On the next day, 20 January 1962, he was appointed Military Advisor to the President by President Sukarno.
+In 1966, he was appointed Minister of Post and Telecommunications in the Revised Dwikora Cabinet.
 As a tribute to his services, the Indonesian Air Force named Suryadarma Air Base in Kalijati, Subang Regency, West Java after him.
 He was also the namesake of a university owned by the Indonesian Air Force, Suryadarma University, in Halim Perdanakusuma, East Jakarta.

 In 2000, in honor of his efforts for the building of the Air Force and of Indonesian aviation in general, he was granted the title Father of the Indonesian Air Force.